aThorp96/shell-scripting-workshop/scripting.md

  * Not having to learn the language
  * Avoiding large overhead/libraries
  * Very easy to write
- * Interract natively with OS environment
+ * Interact natively with OS environment

 # Documentation / References
 Documentation can be found my typing: